-CINECITY 2019 - The Badger
+Announcing CINECITY 2019 - The Badger

 CINECITY PRESENTS: ‘Waves’ – A Rewarding PieceJude Whiley - November 11, 2019

-In Waves, Trey Edward Shults’s portrays a 21st Century African-American family in an intense and redeeming narrative that explores masculinity, family, and isolation.
+In Waves, Trey Edward Shults portrays a 21st Century African-American family in an intense and redeeming narrative that explores masculinity, family, and isolation.
 Formed of two parts…

 First Man To Run a Marathon Under Two HoursMelissa Rosalind White - November 10, 2019